-Your vehicle's original equipment tires are listed on the Tire and Loading Information label.
-This label is attached to the vehicle's center pillar (B-pillar).
-See Loading Your Vehicle on page 361, for more information about the Tire and Loading Information label and its location on your vehicle.
+Your vehicle's original equipment tires are listed on the Tire and Loading Information Label.
+See Loading Your Vehicle on page 4-20, for more information about the Tire and Loading Information Label and its location on your vehicle.

 Different Size Tires and Wheels